kantsche/ComfyUI-MixMod/README.md

 - Set individual guidance scales (CFG) for each model
 - Frequency domain splitting for controlling different image characteristics
 - Chain multiple components together to create complex model combinations

-## Roadmap

-- Add more modes
-- Better lora support
-- Make it upscale better/ fix resolution
-- Make this work with SD1.5, Flux and other models

 ## Installation